Deputations and petitions

 - the matter is subject to a hearing, including the hearing of submissions where the local authority or committee sits in a quasi-judicial capacity

-At the conclusion of the deputation members may, with the permission of the Chairperson, ask questions of speakers.
+At the conclusion of the deputation members may, with the permission of the chairperson, ask questions of speakers.
 Questions are to be confined to obtaining information or clarification on matters raised by the deputation.

 Any debate on a matter raised in a deputation must occur at the time at which the matter is scheduled to be discussed on the meeting agenda, and once a motion has been moved and seconded.